2023 Boston City Councilor Elections: Meet the District Candidates and Get Out to Vote!

 Credit: pepenforboston.com

 Who: Born and raised in Boston by immigrant parents, Enrique Pepén wants to foster the same sense of community that he felt as a child.
 He has dedicated his career to public service and wants to provide more resources to the residents of District 5.
 He has received the endorsement of Boston Mayor Michelle Wu.
-It should be noted that Pepén apologized after questions were raised about possible violations of the campaign law, including $11,000 in campaign contributions in Junewhich is a violation of state law regarding the political activity of paid municipal employees, The Boston Globe reported.
+It should be noted that Pepén apologized following questions were raised regarding possible violations of the campaign law, including $11,000 in campaign contributions in Junewhich is a violation of state law regarding the political activity of paid municipal employees, The Boston Globe reported.

 Approach: Affordable Housing, Public Education, Jobs and the Economy, Public Safety, Environmental Justice and Sustainability, and Transportation.